guillaume55/binary_watch/README.md

 * 302323 battery (110mAh)
 * Wireless charger

-## Getting started with XIAO as DAPLINK
+## Getting started with XIAO as DAPLINK and Arduino IDE
 First, connect the programmer.
 For XIAO, connect
 * XIAO GND to GND
 * XIAO VCC to watch Vin on the microcontroller side